Interpreting the language of outdoor retail

 Last: This is the width measurement of your foot.
 Not all shoes list the last measurement, but if you have very wide or very narrow feet, you can ask a sales associate to measure the width of your foot when they measure the length.
 This can help find that perfect fit.

 Outsole: The bottom of the shoe or boot is the outsole.
 Descriptions of shoes sometimes refer to width or thickness of the outsole; that is simply talking about the width or thickness of the rubber part on the bottom.
 You may also see the words “tread” or “lugs”—this refers to the “knobs” of rubber protruding from the bottom of the shoe.
 Deep lugs means bigger nobs = more tread = better traction in mud or soft ground.

 Insole: What the sole of your foot rests on inside the shoe is the insole.
 Specialty insoles can be purchased separately and are great options for people with very high arches, flat feet, or another foot specific condition.
 If this is the case, consult a specialist at your local outdoor store.

 Volume: The space inside the shoe.
 A high-volume shoe is good for folks with a high instep (the peak between your ankle and toes on the top of your foot) because it has more room to accommodate the instep; low-volume is good for folks with a low instep.
 Correct volume = better fit.

 Hiking boot styles

 Hiking shoe: This category includes many different kinds of shoes, but a hiking shoe is essentially a low-top (below the ankle bone) tennis shoe with some added tread and a more durable upper.
 This would be great as an around-camp shoe but would not be an acceptable replacement for a backpacking boot.
-This is the perfect style for our Pacific Northwest Discovery trip as we only day hike.

 Hiking boot materials